adokOne/homey_test/README.md

 Sayinthen: No, it's not needed.

 Alex: Ok, and last portion of questions..
-Alex: What about emails?
-Should user receive an emails about answers to theirs comments?
-Sayinthen: Yes, emails should be sent in the next cases:
- 1.To project author - if any comment was added to this project 2.To comment author - if any comment was added to his comment

 Alex: Do we have some hardware requirements or budget and time limits?
 Sayinthen: It should be aligned with our stack that we use in our other projects - Rails, PostgreSQL, Redis Deadline of this project is 3 hours so budget is unlimited we need to hurry up!